 - Install ad blockers to screen out ads and other ad-related

-Among the many ways information and data breach can be executed, browser security often ends up last in the list of user priorities.
+Among the many ways information and data breaches can be executed, browser security often ends up last on the list of user priorities.
 This is quite problematic as browsers are often the first to be targeted by hackers, viruses, and other malicious threats online.
 This makes complete sense, since browsers are your first point of contact when transmitting data online, whether it be through Googling information, visiting blog sites, shopping online, paying your bills, or interacting through your social media channels.
 If a hacker breaks into your web browser, all your details can be easily accessed for whatever purpose they may have of them.

 Why look into your Browser Security